HantosNorbert/Raymarching-in-Jack/media/AppendixA.md

 ##  Floor and Modulo 2 of `Float316` Numbers

 They are fairly simple.
-If you set every bit from the $n$th position in the mantissa to $0$ (counting from the least significant bit being at position $0$), you will end up with an integer.
+If you set every bit from the $n$-th position in the mantissa to $0$ (counting from the least significant bit being at position $0$), you will end up with an integer.
 And if you peek at the bit one position before $n$, you will know if it's even or odd.
 And what is the value of $n$?
 That depends on the exponent!

 Go to [this handy tool](https://www.h-schmidt.net/FloatConverter/IEEE754.html) or any similar application that let you show IEEE 754 float numbers, and start to write in integers.
 Can you see the pattern? `Float316` works the same way, just don't forget that the mantissa is padded with `001`.